 BSW Admission and Academic Requirements

-The School’s BSW Candidacy admission procedures are administered by its BSW Director and the assigned faculty.
+The School's BSW Candidacy admission procedures are administered by its BSW Director and the assigned faculty.
 Social work majors are encouraged to work with the Advising Center to be sure that all academic requirements are in place for Candidacy.
 They are also referred to seek advice advisement from the BSW Program Director.
-Students apply online for candidacy and field placements for the BSW program.
+Students apply online for candidacy for the BSW program.

 2. The BSW Committee consists of assigned faculty with primary responsibility for BSW curriculum.
 This group meets to review applications and information related to academic progress in coursework.

-3. The Committee may:
+3. The Committee awards three types of admittance:

 4. The BSW Program Director reports the Committee's decisions to the Director of the School of Social Work and seeks settlement of any disputes.